The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Technical University of Denkmark (DK), European Food Information Council (BE), Gate2Growth (DK), National Institute of Agricultural Research France (FR), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), Spanish National Research Council (ES), Technical Research Centre of Finland (FI), Italian National Research Council (IT), Wellmicro (IT), Hague Corporate Affairs (BE), Fciencias.ID – University of Lisbon (PT), Agricola Italiana Alimentare (IT), Bolton Alimentari (IT), The University of Stirling (UK), EmmeFood (IT), Italian National Research Council (IT), University of Luxembourg (LU), University of Genoa (IT), University of Thessaloniki (GR), SoilFood (FI), National Resources Institute Finland (FI), Centro Ricerche per la Chimica Fine (IT), Marine Institute (IE)

-The objective of WP2 is to develop standard procedures (SOPs) for the activities foreseen in CIRCLES, and in particular, for those activities that will need to be harmonised among different WPs and/or performed consistently by different CIRCLES partners.
-For instance, WP2 will develop procedures for facing Ethics Requirements for both animal and human studies, as well as for collection, storage and transport, and analysis of human, animal and environmental samples.
-Further, WP2 will take care of developing tools needed for activities performed in other WPs: a technological platform to perform automatized air microbiome sampling around animal farms, and auto-sampling and easy-to-use kits for collection of human and environmental samples.
-Finally, WP2 will coordinate the evaluation of cost-impacts of CIRCLES products, as well as the assessment of the environmental impacts of food-chain products after microbiome-tailored interventions.
+The objective of WP2 was to develop standard procedures (SOPs) for the activities foreseen in CIRCLES, and in particular, for those activities that needed to be harmonised among different WPs and/or performed consistently by different CIRCLES partners.
+For instance, WP2 developed procedures for facing Ethics Requirements for both animal and human studies, as well as for collection, storage and transport, and analysis of human, animal and environmental samples.
+Further, WP2 developed tools needed for activities performed in other WPs: a technological platform to perform automatized air microbiome sampling around animal farms, and auto-sampling and easy-to-use kits for collection of human and environmental samples.
+Finally, WP2 coordinated the evaluation of cost-impacts of CIRCLES products, as well as the assessment of the environmental impacts of food-chain products after microbiome-tailored interventions.

-WP2 prepares tools, procedures, protocols, and documents that are needed to carry out many activities foreseen in other WPs.
-WP2 will collect all the necessary information from CIRCLES partners, aiming at the valorisation of the scientific strength of each partner, in order to produce tools and procedures useful not only for CIRCLES but also for future developments.
+WP2 prepared tools, procedures, protocols, and documents that were needed to carry out many activities foreseen in other WPs.
+WP2 collected all the necessary information from CIRCLES partners, aiming at the valorisation of the scientific strength of each partner, in order to produce tools and procedures useful not only for CIRCLES but also for future developments.

 D2.1: Procedures for submission of study protocols to Governance and Ethics Committees (M3)